 1) The reporting person completes a Board Resolution Form and submits it with all pertinent documentation in hard copy or electronically to the Board Secretary.
-Instructors should retain a copy of all materials submitted.
-The r.p. may, but is not required to, notify the student that s/he has taken this action.
+The r.p. may choose to notify the student that s/he has taken this action, but is not required to do so.
+The r.p. should retain a copy of all materials submitted.